4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation

-Last test and verifed: 20 July 2019
+Last test and verifed: 21 Agust 2019
 #

 Close VMware